-The University has creditors with amounts falling due after more than one year of £73.4m (2020: liabilities of £76.1m).
+The University has creditors with amounts falling due after more than one year of £72.4m (2021: £73.4m).
 The reduction relates to the scheduled loan repayments and finance lease obligations and release of deferred capital grants.
-We also made a repayment of £187k against the OfS Revolving Green Fund loan.
+We also made a repayment of £0.2m against the OfS Revolving Green Fund loan.

-Pension provisions have reduced by £102k to £16.5m, of which £15.5m relates to the West Sussex County Council LGPS valuation as at 31 July 2021.
-The last triennial valuation of this fund was as at 31 March 2019.
-Other provisions increased by £409k to £975k mainly due to dilapidations associated with our finance leased properties.
+Pension provisions have reduced from £16.5m to £1.1m, the movement includes a reduction of £15.5m in the West Sussex County Council LGPS provision at 31 July 2022 offset by an increase in the USS provision of £0.2m.
+Other provisions increased by £0.2m to £1.2m due to dilapidations associated with our finance leased properties.